 The study was based on a stratified random simple of size 146 employees of the City of Tshwane who are responsable for the provision of financial, accounting and auditing services to customers who live and conduct business in the various parts of the City of Tshwane.
 The design of the study was cross-sectional and descriptive as data was collected from the enterprises that took part in the study only once during the period of study.
-For each one of the 146 employees who were selected for the study, the degree of adherence to the Muncipal Finance Management Act (Act 56 of 2003) was assessed by using a composite index defined by Kaiser, Crother, Kelly, Luiselli, O'Shea, Ota, Passos, Schleip & Wüster (2013: 8-23).
+For each one of the 146 employees who were selected for the study, the degree of adherence to the Municipal Finance Management Act (Act 56 of 2003) was assessed by using a composite index defined by Kaiser, Crother, Kelly, Luiselli, O'Shea, Ota, Passos, Schleip & Wüster (2013: 8-23).
 Data was collected by using a structured, pre-tested and validated questionnaire of study.
-Data analyses were performed by using methods such as frequency tables, cross-tab analyses and ordered probit regression analysis (Lemeshow, Sturdivant & Hosmer, 2013).
-Ordered probit analysis was used because the model allows the estimation of parameters for a dependent variable of study with 5 possible levels of adherence to financial guidelines and regulations.
-Ordered probit is an ordinal regression analysis procedure.
+Data analyses were performed by using methods such as frequency tables, cross-tab analyses and ordered probit regression analysis (Hosmer & Lemeshow, 2013).
+Odds ratios obtained from logistic regression analysis were adjusted for potential confounding variables.
 The reliability of estimated models was assessed based on standard diagnostic procedures.
+The statistical package STATA version 15 (STATA Corporation,